xiaozi-dev/xiaozi-dev.github.io/_posts/2022-07-30-hello-my-new-journey.md

 #  Welcome to my learning blog

-I'm interested in learning Salesforce products and techonology.
+I'm interested in learning Salesforce products and technology.
+Also, I'm interested in other technologies such as data analysis and marchine learning.

 This is my first blog and I would write down the learning memos here.